-Whether you're publishing traditionally or indie, you should have an outside editor take a look at your work.
+Whether you are publishing traditionally or self-publishing, you should have an outside editor take a look at your work.
 To make their job easier, and to help you get more for your money, you need to edit your work on your own first.

 So how do we do an effective job of self-editing?
 I've got a few tips for you.

-As I'm going through my own book, I try to read it as if I'm my ideal reader.
+As I am going through my own book, I try to read it as if I am my ideal reader.
 (P.S.
 My ideal reader is a twenty-something girl who spends her free time on Hello Giggles, sings regularly in conversation and tends to wears a lot of pink.
 Comment below if you're any of the above.)